U.S. accuses five firms in China of supporting Russia's military | Law-Order

 U.S. accuses five firms in China of supporting Russia's military

-The agency also added further 31 entities to the blacklist from countries including Russia, UAE, Lithuania, Pakistan, Singapore, the United Kingdom, Uzbekistan and Vietnam, according to the Federal Register entry.
-However, of the 36 total companies added, 25 had China-based operations.
-“Today’s action sends a powerful message to entities and individuals across the globe that if they seek to support Russia, the United States will cut them off as well," Under Secretary of Commerce for Industry and Security Alan Estevez said in a statement.
+The agency also added another 31 entities to the blacklist from countries that include Russia, UAE, Lithuania, Pakistan, Singapore, the United Kingdom, Uzbekistan and Vietnam, according to the Federal Register entry.
+Of the 36 total companies added, 25 had China-based operations.
+"Today's action sends a powerful message to entities and individuals across the globe that if they seek to support Russia, the United States will cut them off as well," Under Secretary of Commerce for Industry and Security Alan Estevez said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)